therootdir/therootdir/README.md

 > {cyber-warlock} • {purple path} • Day:{coding(in dark_mode)} • Night:{h#%k!ng, YouTube} •• 𝘄𝗶𝘁𝘁𝗶𝗲𝗿 and lyrical 𝘄𝗶𝘁𝗵𝗶𝗻 𝗲𝘁𝗵𝗶𝗰𝗮𝗹 𝗵𝗼𝘂𝗿𝘀

 ## /root id
-from day one, I've been a secret tech nerd with a heart and curiosity to explore the hidden side of people around the world and somehow naturally got into cybersecurity, where my passion for hacking continues to grow and loving every bit of "reverse engineering" i delve even deeper into software dev roles. if not on here, you might find my cybersec content on [youtube](https://www.youtube.com/@douglascybersec) and i love to connect on 𝕏/Twitter.
+from day one, i've been a secret tech nerd with a heart and curiosity to explore the hidden side of people around the world and somehow naturally got into cybersecurity, where my passion for hacking continues to grow and loving every bit of "reverse engineering" i delve even deeper into software dev roles. if not on here, you might find my cybersec content on [youtube](https://www.youtube.com/@douglascybersec) and i love to connect on 𝕏/Twitter.

 ## find me
 [![YouTube](https://img.shields.io/badge/YouTube-%23FF0000.svg?style=for-the-badge&logo=YouTube&logoColor=white)](https://www.youtube.com/@douglascybersec)